Skip to content

 Pipeline

-HealthChain comes with a set of prebuilt pipelines that are out-of-the-box implementations of common healthcare data processing tasks:
+HealthChain comes with a set of end-to-end pipeline implementations of common healthcare data processing tasks.

 from healthchain.pipeline import MedicalCodingPipeline